TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/GerritAccount.rst

 .. note::

-   If you work with different computers, for example with a notebook at work and another computer at home you will need so set up a key per computer.
+   If you work with different computers, for example with a notebook at work and another computer at home you can either copy your private key or create a seperate key for the other computer.
 Luckily Gerrit_ can handle multiple keys.

 .. image:: _assets/gerrit_ssh_keys.png
    :width: 400px